 2 days 10:00 to 4:00 PM $170 + materials fee, based on weight

 This workshop is for experienced feltmakers.
 Create a stunning nuno scarf using a complex base of a variety of silk fabrics, and a surface design in merino wool and silk fiber.

 The result is an elegant, subtle work of wearable art.
 1 day.

 Fleece Felt Mats

 Make a rugged wool mat to protect your furniture, provide a favorite pet a cozy napping place, or add a touch of earthy texture to your home.
 Toss it in your car, on your couch or floor.
 The mat is a nice throw rug if you don’t have pets.
 We will be working with uncarded longwool fibers in natural, undyed shades to create our pieces.
 It is a very tactile experience and beginner friendly!
-Robin introduced this workshop at Rhinebeck’s NY State Sheep and Wool Festival in 2oo9.
-You will have to felt, but the process is relaxed.
+I introduced this workshop at Rhinebeck’s NY State Sheep and Wool Festival in 2oo9.